gr007-40/medipal/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Features of Medipal :
--One can search for doctors,hospitals and services easily through the search bar.
+- One can search for doctors,hospitals and services easily through the search bar.
--Each patients and doctors will have their seperate profiles.
+- Each patients and doctors will have their seperate profiles.